 There the similarity ends as the reveal this year is of dreamy texture as identified in the first of the two songs to be revealed – Follow You Home, which is available on bandcamp, which filters through the speakers in a flow of drifting frequencies and resplendent vocal.

 Kraków Loves Adana were introduced last year with the track American Boy from the album, which is available on bandcamp.

 Songs After The Blue is a mesmerising approaching half an hour, eight track release and is well worth adding to the collection – my pick of the release is the fragile and aptly named closer – Naked World – with its ghostly piano led melancholia that seeps in to the marrow-bone.

-The German indie quintet CNGRTS release the EP A Fall from Grace on the 1st of September.
+The German heavy-metal quintet Iron Angel release the LP Hellbound on the 4th of May.